go-pkgz/jrpc/README.md

-# jrpc
+# jrpc - rpc with json

-RPC with json
+_WORK IN PROGRESS, DON'T USE YET!_